tarwn/lessthandot-hugo/blogs/content/posts/2013-08-21-technical-nepotism-do-you-suffer.md

 ---
-title: Technical nepotism…do you suffer from it?
+title: Technical nepotism...do you suffer from it?
 author: SQLDenis
 type: post
 date: 2013-08-21T17:08:00+00:00